justincasher/justincasher.github.io/machine learning/Autoformalizer/Autoformalizer.md

 ###### Foundational dataset

 &emsp; We will need a dataset of English-Lean pairs when building our autoformalizer.
-Current LLMs come with some inherit understanding of Lean, meaning they behave as a poor approximation of an autoformalizer.
-Hence, assuming our autoformalizer uses a pretrained LLM as its base, this English-Lean dataset will serve multiple purposes: fine-tuning,  few-shot examples for prediction, and retrieval augmented generation (RAG).
-Let us now consider two ways this dataset can be constructed.
+Current LLMs come with some inherent understanding of Lean, meaning they behave as a poor approximation of an autoformalizer.
+Hence, assuming our autoformalizer uses a pretrained LLM as its base, this English-Lean dataset will serve multiple purposes: fine-tuning, few-shot examples for prediction, and retrieval-augmented generation (RAG).
+Let us now consider two ways in which this dataset can be constructed.

 &emsp; The classical way to create such a dataset is to write a script which translates mathematics from Lean to English using the underlying logic of Lean.
-This seems feasible, albeit laborous.
+This seems feasible, albeit laborious.
 Let us consider the following theorem:

 ```
 theorem exists_infinite_primes (n : ℕ) : ∃ p, n ≤ p ∧ Prime p :=